kn0w0n3/BLAST-NG/README.md

 # BLAST-NG
 Bioinformatics tool for searching sequence similarities

-Find regions of local similarity between proteins or nucleotide sequences.
-Compare nucleotide or protein sequences to sequence in a database and calculates the statistical significance of the matches.
+The Basic Local Alignment Search Tool (BLAST) finds regions of local similarity between sequences.
+The program compares nucleotide or protein sequences to sequence databases and calculates the statistical significance of matches.

 ![blast_gui_1-16-2023](https://user-images.githubusercontent.com/22214754/212784828-1fc2c6fa-73b8-4a39-a9d3-1915c8a0b7b6.gif)